Access the Series: Enrolling now in The Estate Registry. →

 The Heart of the Table

-Serving an individually assembled, architecturally stunning dessert immediately elevates a spring gathering into a curated event.
+Serving an individually assembled, beautifully stunning dessert immediately transforms a spring gathering into a curated event.
 Presenting guests with their own heavy crystal parfait glass signals deep culinary care, inviting them to dig through the distinct layers, linger over coffee, and anchor the afternoon in bright, joyful connection.

 A crystal parfait glass heavily layered with lemon curd and strawberries, a polished silver dessert spoon, and a glass bowl of extra lemon curd in sharp focus in the foreground, with an elegant softly lit spring afternoon gathering blurred in the background